prody/ProDy/doc/examples/dynamics/extendmodel.rst

 Output
 -------------------------------------------------------------------------------

-Output is an extrapolated model and conformers along selected normal modes.
+Output is an extended model and conformers along selected normal modes.
 Conformers can be save in PDB format.

 ProDy Code